solenebernard/solenebernard.github.io/content/steganography/blog2/index.md

 tags: ["vision","theory", "colors"]
 author: ["Solène Bernard"]
 description: "From photon to digital images"
-summary: "Because my thesis aims at hiding information in digital images, let's first dive into the origins of photography and then digital images."
+summary: "Because my thesis aims at hiding information in digital images, let's first dive into the origins of colour theory and then digital images."
 cover:
     image: "imagecolor.png"
     alt: "colored image"